-Dry rot is a condition that can occur in older textiles and furnishings, especially those with a cellulosic fiber such as cotton, flax (linen), jute and similar fibers can slowly degrade over time.
+Dry rot is a condition that can occur in older textiles and furnishings, especially those with a cellulosic fiber such as cotton, flax (linen), jute, and similar fibers, that can slowly degrade over time.

 This lengthy, slow but relentless deterioration and weakening of the fibers leads to eventual damage that can be seen as rips, tears, slits or other structural damage in the fabric, carpet or rug.
 It may take a few years to manifest itself, or it can take decades; sometimes 40-50 years or more.